 Raising Capital

-It’s also worth exploring raising capital from family and friends and looking into preference shares
+It’s also worth considering raising capital from family and friends and exploring options such as preference shares to diversify your funding strategy.

 Protecting Your Brand